 Participants must be employed in the area and their employer must provide service to the available home.
 For Pre-K-12 teachers, the employer is considered the school district and not the neighborhood school.
 Pre-K-12 teachers at accredited private schools also qualify for this program.

 Individuals in these occupations qualify for this program if they have not had ownership in a residential property in the previous 12 months and have never purchased a GNND property.
 Financially, they must be able to provide proof of funds or a prequalification letter from a mortgage company.

 These homes are sold "as-is."
 They will vary in condition and are subject to buyer's inspection.
-After the lottery-awarded buyer signs an accepted contract, he/she will received a 15 day inspection period and given the option to move forward or cancel the contract based on the inspection results.
-If, in the 15 day period, the participant chooses cancel the contract due to an issue discovered in the inspection, HUD will return the earnest deposit.
+After the lottery-awarded buyer signs an accepted contract, he/she will receive a 15-day inspection period and given the option to move forward or cancel the contract based on the inspection results.
+If, in the 15-day period, the participant chooses to cancel the contract due to an issue discovered in the inspection, HUD will return the earnest deposit.

 HUD chooses these homes based on the location and not the condition.
-Homes qualify if they are located in HUD-designated revitalization areas.
-These are areas with a higher than average FHA foreclosure rate and a higher than average renter to owner ratio.
+Homes qualify if they are in HUD-designated revitalization areas.
+These are areas with a higher-than-average FHA foreclosure rate and a higher-than-average renter to owner ratio.

-If GNND homes are in need of a renovation, FHA offers a renovation mortgage called the FHA 203K.
+If GNND homes need a renovation, FHA offers a renovation mortgage called the FHA 203K.
 It will allow the borrower to finance the renovation costs into their mortgage, leaving just one monthly payment.